Restarting the high street and supporting businesses in Lambeth is a key objective of the government and the council.

 Who can use this service

-If you run a public house, café, bar, restaurant, snack bar, coffee shop, or ice cream parlour, your business is eligible for a pavement licence.
+If you run a public house, café, bar, restaurant, snack bar, coffee shop, or ice cream parlour, your business can apply for a pavement licence.

 A pavement licence is a temporary measure to allow your business to place removable furniture on the pavement outside your business premises to: